 Thankfully the film crew had the foresight to suggest a wind and rain machine at one of our initial production meetings.
 That foresight was invaluable, we simply couldn’t have got what we needed without that equipment on the day.
 Planning has always been a big part of my job, listening to experts in their field, taking best practice and advice is invaluable, and as in this case, demonstrates professionalism with every client.

 On the shelf

 This final piece of the journey, the customer facing material is the most critical part of any brand journey, communicating what you’re offering and why it is of interest to your audience is critically important.
-Ensuring that the right internal communications are in place before any POS materials arrive in-store ensures that the members of that team understand and use the materials in the best possible way for them and for you as the brand that they are displaying.
+Ensuring that the right internal communications are in place before any POS materials arrive in-store ensures that the members of that team understand and use the materials in the best possible way for them and for you, as the brand, they are displaying.